TheDarkLightX/Intelligent-Daemon-Interface/docs/PARAMETERIZATION_AND_SYNTH_VISUALS.md

 **Key idea:**

-- Parameterization is not just “more knobs” – it is a **constrained surface** of allowed configurations.
+- Parameterization is not just "more knobs" – it is a **constrained surface** of allowed configurations.
 - KRR packs + Tau invariants **cut out** unsafe areas of the space.
 - The synthesizer only ever explores and exports candidates inside the